Learn how a solid structure, strategy and system can totally change physique

-Most importantly, I knew if I could nail these tough few months, I could make this a ‘win’ which would drive me on to fight other battles along the way and nail anything else this journey had in store for me.
+Most importantly, I knew if I could nail these tough few months, I could make this a ‘win’ which would drive me on to fight other battles along the way and that I could nail anything else this journey had in store for me.

 In the early weeks, I was still not seeing the weight drop as quickly as I would have liked, which was in part to not giving too much attention in hitting my weekly step target.
 I could not see what impact this could have on my goals and it was tough incorporating 60 mins of walking into my day, particularly on weekdays when I spent most of the day at a desk.
-After one of my early check-ins, my coach explained its significance and why I needed to get it done within the plan.
-I began focusing on hitting my daily goal which soon became a habit and most importantly instilled some crucial new habits.
+After one of my early updates, RNT explained its significance and why I needed to get it done within the plan.
+I began focusing on hitting my daily goal which soon became a habit and most importantly instilled some crucial new habits.”

-The second problem in Phase One was Raj’s flirtation with MyFitnessPal.
+The second problem was Raj’s ‘flirtation’ with MyFitnessPal.
 After receiving his initial meal plans and following it for a few days, he decided to try an app to track his food, build flexibility and be more ‘on the fly’ with his nutrition.

 This was a progress selfie picture taken half way through the fat loss process, around 8-9 weeks in!